Ethics in mathematics: Need for ethics in the mathematics profession

 Mathematicians in industrial, scientific, military and intelligence roles crucially influence decisions with significant consequences.

 Issues of accuracy

-For example, complex calculations were needed for the success of the Manhattan Project, while the overextended use of the Gaussian copula formula to price derivatives before the Global Financial Crisis of 2008 has been called "the formula that killed Wall Street", and the theory of global warming depends on the reliability of mathematical models of climate.
+For example, complex calculations were needed for the success of the Manhattan Project, while the overextended use of the Gaussian copula formula to price derivatives before the 2008 financial crisis has been called "the formula that killed Wall Street", and the theory of global warming depends on the reliability of mathematical models of climate.

 Issues of impact

 For the same reason as in medical ethics and engineering ethics, the high impact of the consequences of decisions imposes serious ethical obligations on practitioners to consider the rights and wrongs of their advice and decisions.
 The potential impact of data and new technology is leading more professions, such as accountancy, to consider how bias is overseen in automated systems, from algorithms to AI.
+Due to its large impact and its necessity in the modern industrialised world, mathematics has been labelled as a new factor of production by some scholars.
+Mathematics is a fundamental driver of today's economies and plays an everyday role in the decision making in capitalist markets.
+When studied in its socio-economic context, the debates surrounding the ethical use of mathematics often go under different names, e.g. some people speak of the ethics of quantification.
+These discourses are often disjoint from those directly affecting or driven by parts of the mathematical community.

-Disasters and scandals involving the use of mathematics
+Disasters involving the use of mathematics

 These illustrate the major consequences of numerical mistakes and hence the need for ethical care.